exercism/v3/languages/common-lisp/exercises/concept/arithmetic/.docs/after.md

 ### Numerical Types

-In Common Lisp, like many languages, numbers come in a few of types – two of the most basic are:
+In Common Lisp, like many languages, numbers come in a few types – two of the most basic are:

 - Integers: whole numbers without a decimal point (like `-6`, `0`, `25`, `1234`,